 One of the goals of the Roanoke Outside Foundation is to get more people living a healthy active lifestyle centered around the outdoors.
 One way we do this is by making it easy for people to access to the outdoors, whether it’s through an outfitter, trail maps, events, or as simple as creating access in locations where it did not exist.

 We are making it a priority to increase accessibility to our rivers and lakes.

 Sure, they’re nice to look at but they are way more fun to paddle and fish.
-The region has seen a lot of positive movement toward more river and lake access and the Roanoke Outside Foundation is honored to contribute financial support to four regional projects on the Jackson River, James River, Smith Mountain Lake, and Carvins Cove.
+The region has seen a lot of positive movement toward more river and lake access and the Roanoke Outside Foundation is honored to contribute financial support to three regional projects on the Jackson River, James River, and Smith Mountain Lake.

 Franklin County Parks and Recreation is often contacted by paddlers looking for more access points with easier entry into the water.
 When water levels drop this winter, an articulating prefabricated interlocking concrete block ramp will be installed at Smith Mountain Lake Community Park.
 The park already has a sandy beach, hiking trails, and a raised dock for motor boats.
 This new boat launch will be specifically for kayaks, canoes, and SUPs.
 This lake access point will open in January 2019.